y2737924daohegua/corber/pages/workflow/livereload.md

 title:  "Live Reload"
 ---

-Livereload takes your frameworks standard serve/livereload behaviour to corber apps.
+Livereload takes your frameworks standard serve/livereload behaviour to Corber apps.

 Livereload apps can still access Cordova plugins and work on emulators and physical devices.